sbowman/migrations/v2/README.md

 accepting requests, so they are using the latest and greatest version of your database.

+## TODO

+* Clean up test cases
+* Update docs:
+    * migrations.applied and migrations.rollback vs schema_migrations
+    * how embedded rollbacks work
+    * removal of deprecated and unused features
+    * switch to postgresql only
+    * cli

 ## Development and Testing Notes

 In order to remove the PostgreSQL dependency from this package, test cases exist